LauraSp/QUIDDIT3/README.md

 # QUIDDIT 3
 QUantification of Infrared active Defects in Diamond and Inferred Temperatures

+Themost recent version (v.
+3) is easier to use, more manageable and expandable and comes with improved exception handling.
+See below for list of pending and completed tasks.

 **license:** You are free to download and use QUIDDIT and all its components.

 ## Download